 Animation for Beginners: How to Animate a Bouncing Ball

-We are going to create a ball that bounces and down.
+We are going to create a ball that bounces up and down.
 Our bouncing ball will be a cycle, which means is that the first of our animation is also the last frame of our animation.
-We can repeat the same bit of animation over and over again, and it can play infinitely.
+We can repeat the same bit of animation over and over again, and can play infinitely.

 1. Draw the Ball Poses